stevearm/syncaws/README.md

 `syncaws init`

- - if no syncaws.js config file exists, create a blank
+1. if no syncaws.js config file exists, create a blank

 `syncaws validate`

+* requires internet connection

- - check that the config loads properly, and that the aws info (keys, bucket name and base dir) are valid requires internet connection
+1. check that the config loads properly
+2. check that the aws info (keys, bucket name and base dir) are valid

 `syncaws create --project <projectName> --dir <projectDir>`

- - projectName must not already exist in the config
+* projectName must not already exist in the config
- - projectDir must exist
+* projectDir must exist

- - adds the project to the config and saves it
+1. adds the project to the config and saves it
- - creates the project dir on S3 and uploads the index.html and a blank indexList.js
+2. creates the project dir on S3 and uploads the index.html and a blank indexList.js

 `syncaws --project <projectName> scan`

- - projectName must exist in the config
+* projectName must exist in the config

- - Scan the project's folder, and save the fingerprint in the config directory under projectId.js
+1. Scan the project's folder, and save the fingerprint in the config directory under projectId.js

 `syncaws --project <projectName> upload [--dry-run]`

- - projectName must exist in the config
+* projectName must exist in the config
- - fingerprint must exist for the given project at projectId.js
+* fingerprint must exist for the given project at projectId.js
- - there must exist an indexList.js on S3 for the given project (it can be empty)
+* there must exist an indexList.js on S3 for the given project (it can be empty)

- - compares the saved fingerprint with the most recent index on S3 (if any)
+1. compares the saved fingerprint with the most recent index on S3 (if any)
- - display the total number of files to be uploaded, and the sum of their sizes
+2. display the total number of files to be uploaded, and the sum of their sizes
- - if not dry run:
+3. if dry run, exit at this point

- - upload the new created index
+4. upload the new created index
- - upload files
+5. upload files
- - upload new indexList.js to include the new index
+6. upload new indexList.js to include the new index